PSORLab/EAGO.jl/README.md

 ## Citing EAGO

 Please cite the following paper when using EAGO.
-In plain tex form this is:
+In plain text form this is:
 ```
  M. E. Wilhelm & M. D. Stuber (2020) EAGO.jl: easy advanced global optimization in Julia,
  Optimization Methods and Software, DOI: 10.1080/10556788.2020.1786566